sloik/Zippy/README.md

 ## Optional API

 If you want to streamline working with Optionals in Swift then please checkout [OptionalAPI Swift Package](https://github.com/sloik/OptionalAPI).
-It has rich deocumentation and tests to show how it can be used.
+It has rich documentation and tests to show how it can be used.

 # 🐇🕳 Rabbit Hole